-9.1.5.13 Supervisory Transportation Security Officer Podium
+9.1.5.11 Supervisory Transportation Security Officer Podium

 The Supervisory Transportation Security Officer (STSO) should be able to perform administrative duties while periodically viewing the entire screening operation with minimal obstructions.
-The STSO should be located on the Sterile side near the checkpoint exit to allow for adequate viewing of the overall operation.
+The STSO should be located in an optimal location away from the passenger flow, such as the in back or on the side of the checkpoint.
+Please see the CDG for further guidance.

-9.1.5.14 SSCP Adjacent Walls and Boundaries
+9.1.5.12 SSCP Adjacent Walls and Boundaries

-There is no set boundary for an SSCP; it will vary by airport, configuration, TSA requirements, and throughput estimates for a particular checkpoint.
+Set boundaries for an SSCP will be established per CDG requirements and the ASP.
 The SSCP length starts at the TDC podium(s), extends through the checkpoint elements discussed in this section, and ends at the checkpoint exit, which could be adjacent to the egress seating area, STSO or LEO podium.
-The SSCP width is the wall-to-wall width of the checkpoint, including all the screening lanes and any co-located exit lane.
+The SSCP width is the wall-to-wall width of the checkpoint, including all the screening lanes and any colocated exit lane.
 All walls adjacent to the non-Sterile side need to be at least 8 feet high to prevent the passage of prohibited items from the non-Sterile Area to the Sterile Area.
+Designers should incorporate a means to secure the SSCP when lanes not in use or the SSCP is closed.
 In the future, new technology may extend the boundaries of the SSCP to include additional equipment and functions within the checkpoint, or equipment and functions located remotely within the airport.

-9.1.5.15 Exit Lane
+9.1.5.13 Exit Lane